 The 1st Gen Original Xbox Debug Console.

 This Xbox Debug post is going to be more of a blog than an actual technical guide as I go down nostalgia lane here.
 I can’t make it too technical because I don’t want to deal with lawsuits from Microsoft.

 The Xbox Debug Main-board.

-Dusting off some of the old hardware that was in my closet I had a motherboard for an old Xbox Debug unit.
+Dusting off some of the old hardware that was in my closet we had a motherboard for an old Xbox Debug unit.
 For those who don’t know what these things are.
 Microsoft gave development companies debug units which had the same amount of ram as the Xbox development PC.
 But allowing devs to transfer their game onto the hard-drive and show others or beta-test on a pseudo Xbox before finally publishing on legitimate Xbox’s.
 Debug kits also sent feedback showing how much ram is being taken during a game, CPU power, etc.